gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 #### Collection Headroom
 ZGC tries to keep heap usage below `SoftMaxHeapSize`.
 As the _Heap Usage_ graph shows, ZGC can meet this goal only if it has sufficient _collection headroom:_ the difference between `SoftMaxHeapSize` and long-lived heap usage.

-The orange zone on the left side of the graph shows what happens if the collection headroom is too low, given the rate of garbage production: ZGC cannot collect garbage fast enough to keep heap usage below `SoftMaxHeapSize`.
+The orange zone on the left side of the graph shows what happens if the collection headroom is too low: Given the rate of garbage production, ZGC cannot collect garbage fast enough to keep heap usage below `SoftMaxHeapSize`.

 Note that the first scenario sets `SoftMaxHeapSize` to 40% of max heap size.
 This is _below_ the long-lived heap usage (40.5% of max heap size).
 Having _negative_ collection headroom makes it impossible for ZGC to keep heap usage below `SoftMaxHeapSize`.
 Even in this impossible scenario, heap usage exceeded `SoftMaxHeapSize` by at most about 8% of max heap size.